igorwaw/advent15/day10-14/README.md

 Note that explicit type checking is usually frowned upon by Python programmers, but I believe it's the right tool for this job.

+# Day 13: Knights of the Dinner Table

+Although it doesn't look like that, it's a similar puzzle to day 9, Travelling Santa Problem.
+So similar that most of my code was actually a copy-paste.
+Again, it would require some sophisticated algorithms for larger dataset, but we only have 8 people so we might as well do brute-force.

+Spoilers below:
+There are 2 key differences between day 9 (distance finding) and this puzzle:
+* on day 9, you had to sum up distance from A to B, then B to C etc., here you have to sum up happiness from A to B and from B to A, B to C and C to B etc.
+* the table is round, so you have to also add happiness between last person and first person - the easiest way is to add the first person again at the end.

+Possible optimizations: similar to day 9, you can skip sitting arrangements that are the reverse of another sitting arrangement, but I didn't bother as the program was fast enough.
+Though I can clearly see how it grows with the size of the dataset: on an old laptop it took 0.2s for the first part and 1.4s for the second part with one extra person.